cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 - Implementers must do their own due diligence in selecting a source code scanner that integrates with their specific environment.
-  Microsoft documentation references an Open Web Application Security Project, [Source Code Analysis Tools](https://owasp.org/www-community/Source_Code_Analysis_Tools); which is a guide to third-party scanners.
+  Microsoft documentation references an Open Web Application Security Project, [Source Code Analysis Tools][]; which is a guide to third-party scanners.
 This baseline does not endorse or advise on the selection or use of any specific third-party tool.